Adobe-Marketing-Cloud/aep-sdks-documentation/README.md

 # Overview

-## About the Adobe Experience Platform SDK
+## About the Adobe Experience Platform Mobile SDK?

 The Adobe Experience Platform Mobile SDK is required to power Adobe's Experience Cloud solutions and services in your mobile apps.
 The SDK is composed of the Mobile Core and a series of Adobe Experience Cloud solutions or third-party vendor extensions that depend on the Mobile Core.
 Each extension registers with the Mobile Core to provide features specific to the solution or service it represents.